 Shine products are notorious for making your hair flat.
 If you can't live without one, use it sparingly and don't comb it through.
-A good tip is to spray it on a make-up brush (a big blush brush or powder brush is best), and sweep that lightly over your hair—you'll get the effect without the weight.
+A good tip is to spray it on a makeup brush (a big blush brush or powder brush is best), and sweep that lightly over your hair—you'll get the effect without the weight.

-I'm still hunting for the perfect product, but I've had a couple of my fine-haired readers contact me to rave about Nak's "Done n Dusted" styling powder.
-I haven't tried it yet, but I do like their shampoo so I will definitely be giving it a try!
+I'm still hunting for the perfect product, but I've had a couple of my fine-haired readers contact me to rave about Nak's Done & Dusted styling powder.
+I haven't tried it yet, but I do like its shampoo so I will definitely be giving it a try!

 Have you switched to a sulfate-free shampoo in the hope it will help boost your volume?
-Sorry to disappoint you, but it's quite likely it's making your problem worse!
+Sorry to disappoint you, but it's quite likely making your problem worse!

-As I said, product build-up is one of the biggest causes of flat, lifeless hair.
+As I said, product buildup is one of the biggest causes of flat, lifeless hair.
 Shampoo makers use sulfates because they're very efficient cleansers.
-Take them out, and you're left with a very mild shampoo that won't remove product build-up.
+Take them out, and you're left with a very mild shampoo that won't remove product buildup.
 It won't remove excess oils or deposits on the scalp either, so it's not a great choice if you have oily hair or dandruff.

 If you've had your hair straightened, you must go sulfate-free.
 Otherwise, I honestly don't recommend it.

-Tip #2 - Sleep On It
+Tip 2: Sleep On It

 Wash your hair just before you go to bed, towel dry it thoroughly and leave your hair wrapped in a towel while you brush your teeth, then go to bed.
-Yes, it's OK to sleep with your hair wet, you're not going to catch pneumonia whatever your Mom said!
+Yes, it's OK to sleep with your hair wet, you're not going to catch pneumonia, whatever your mom said!

 Next morning, take a look at your hair (it's a good idea to do this on a day when you don't have to rush out the door, just in case...).

 Is it is looking fresher and bouncier than usual?
-If it is, it's time to review your drying method - because it looks like you're blow-drying the volume out rather than in!
+If it is, it's time to review your drying method because it looks like you're blow-drying the volume out rather than in!

 I know some working mums who always wash their hair at night and let it dry on the pillow—it's a great timesaver and their hair looks great!

-Tip #3 - Use Your Towel
+Tip 3: Use Your Towel

 One common blow-drying mistake is that we don't dry our hair for long enough.
 If you stop blow-drying while there's still moisture in the hair, it will flop—no matter how much volume you've blown into it.

-If your arms are getting tired holding the hairdryer, you're more likely to give up too early - so the solution is to remove as much moisture as you can, before you even pick up the dryer.
+If your arms are getting tired holding the hairdryer, you're more likely to give up too early, so the solution is to remove as much moisture as you can before you even pick up the dryer.

-To get the most from your towel, roughly towel-dry your hair when you step out of the shower, then wrap the towel round your head while you get ready - brushing teeth, applying deodorant etc. By the time you take the towel off, your hair will be ready for the hairdryer.
+To get the most from your towel, roughly towel-dry your hair when you step out of the shower, then wrap the towel round your head while you get ready brushing teeth, applying deodorant, etc. By the time you take the towel off, your hair will be ready for the hairdryer.

 Use the hairdryer to rough-dry all over your head, using your fingers to shake the moisture off the hair (you can hang your head forward if you like).
 When you feel it's almost dry, that's the time to add product and start styling.

 For a little extra insurance, when you think you've finished styling, give your whole head a quick once-over on the cool setting, then run your fingers through the roots—any lingering moisture will be more obvious once your hair is cool.

-The other fact most people don't know is - hot hair won't hold a style.
+The other fact most people don't know is hot hair won't hold a style.
 You can blow in all the volume you like, but if you stop without cooling the hair down, it won't last.
-So before you release each tress, hit the cool-shot button for a few seconds to cool and set it - if you don't have a cool-shot, hold the curl for a moment to let it cool (or get a new hairdryer!).
+So before you release each tress, hit the cool-shot button for a few seconds to cool and set it.
+If you don't have a cool-shot, hold the curl for a moment to let it cool (or get a new hairdryer!).
 Some hairdressers use two brushes, so they can leave one with the hair curled around it to cool down thoroughly while they move on to the next tress.

-Personally, I always seem to be in a rush, so I always play it safe: after blow-drying, I catch my hair up in a clip on top of my head, to keep the roots lifted while I do my make-up.
+Personally, I always seem to be in a rush, so I always play it safe: after blow-drying, I catch my hair up in a clip on top of my head, to keep the roots lifted while I do my makeup.
 That way, if I haven't dried it properly, it will dry and cool naturally with lift rather than without.

-Tip #4 - Rollers
+Tip 4: Use Rollers

-Rollers are a boon if you're lacking in volume, because you won't be tempted to take shortcuts due to tiredness and you won't do your hair any harm by leaving them in place for longer than you think you need.
-So you can leave them in place till you're absolutely positive you're "cooked", without any concerns.
+Rollers are a boon if you're lacking in volume because you won't be tempted to take shortcuts due to tiredness and you won't do your hair any harm by leaving them in place for longer than you think you need.
+So you can leave them in place till you're absolutely positive you're "cooked," without any concerns.

 As with blow-drying, always rough-dry first before using rollers, removing at least 50% of the moisture from your hair.

-Tip #5 - Don't Wash Your Volume Down the Drain
+Tip 5: Don't Wash Your Volume Down the Drain

 Believe it or not, it is possible to wash your hair too much.
-Over-washing makes it flyaway and floppy (stylists prefer to do up-do's on hair that's been washed the day before, because it's too soft if it's just washed).
+Overwashing makes it flyaway and floppy (stylists prefer to do updos on hair that's been washed the day before because it's too soft if it's just washed).

-If you get a good lather on the first shampoo, don't lather again, whatever the bottle says—unless you are using a clarifying shampoo to clear build-up.
+If you get a good lather on the first shampoo, don't lather again, whatever the bottle says—unless you are using a clarifying shampoo to clear buildup.

 If you're currently washing your hair every day, try to cut back to every second day.
 On your non-shampoo day, don't just clamp a shower cap on your head in the shower—it'll flatten your hairdo totally!
 Instead, gather your hair up into a clip, comb or elastic band on top of your head before you shower (now you can put on that shower cap)!
 Leave the clip/band in place until you're ready to leave the bathroom, or the steam will undo your good work.

-Tip # 6 - Colour or Curl
+Tip 6: Colour or Curl

-If all these tips fail—or if they don't quite get you there—it's time to wheel out remedies that will need more maintenance - and involve more cost.
+If all these tips fail—or if they don't quite get you there—it's time to wheel out remedies that will need more maintenance and involve more cost.

 Colour is your friend.
-Colour causes the hairshaft to swell, so you literally end up with thicker hair.
+Colour causes the hair shaft to swell, so you literally end up with thicker hair.
 Because it penetrates rather than leaving a plastic coating on the surface, colour doesn't cause the same heaviness as volumizing mousses or gels.

 It doesn't matter whether you choose a semi, a tone-on-tone or a permanent, home or salon.
 They'll all work.
-A good hairdresser can also create the illusion of volume with clever use of highlights and foils.
+A good hairdresser can also create the illusion of volume with the clever use of highlights and foils.
 If you don't want to change your colour, simply choose a shade that matches your natural hue.

 Now you'll have no excuse to hide under that headscarf!